CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 To obtain the total duration (or total sample count) of the measurement, it suffices to multiply the total number of segments by the average of <code>sspfm_pars['Seg durat (W) [ms]']</code> and <code>sspfm_pars['Seg durat (R) [ms]']</code> (or <code>sspfm_pars['Seg sample (W)']</code> and <code>sspfm_pars['Seg sample (R)']</code>).
 One can then compare the theoretical and actual duration of the measurement: the two values should align.
-This verification can be performed if the <code>detect_bug_segments</code> parameter is enabled.
+This verification can be performed if the <code>detect_bug_segments</code> setting is enabled.
 </p>

 <p align="justify" width="100%">